BIO465/2019_Winter_Cancer_Proteomics/papers/README.md

 *Sumary From Dr. Payne: On one side of a transcription factor, they clone in protein a, and on one side of the activator they clone in protein b.
 If A and B intearfct, transcription should still occur.
 If A and B don't intearct, then no transcriptino occurs.
 Involves millions of libraries.*

-#### RNA-Data/protein data from hudnreds of experiments
+#### Bioinformatics Approach:

-See which proteins have correlation, and you assert that they are somehow related.
+*Summary from Dr. Payne: Take gobs of data from RNA-Seq and protein data from hundreds of experiments; See which proteins have correlation, and you assert that they are somehow related.

 ####